Living in the Material World: Album artwork

 The gatefold's inner left panel, opposite the album's production credits, showed Harrison and his fellow musicians – Starr, Horn, Voormann, Hopkins, Keltner and Wright – at a long table, laden with food and wine.
 A deliberate parody of Leonardo da Vinci's The Last Supper, the picture was taken in California at the mock-Tudor home of entertainment lawyer Abe Somer, by Hollywood glamour photographer Ken Marcus.
 (Note: Somer in fact took Wright's place in the shot, after which Wilkes superimposed a picture of the musician's face.)
 As with the US coinage used on the back cover, various details in the photo represent what Harrison termed the "gross" aspects of life in the material world.
 Clayson has speculated about the symbolism and hidden messages within the photo: whether the nurse with a pram, set back from and to the left of the table, was a reference to Boyd's inability to conceive a child; and the empty, distant wheelchair in memory of Harrison's late mother.
 New Testament scholar Dale Allison observes the anti-Catholic sentiment within this inner-gatefold photo, following on from Harrison's lyrics to his 1970 song "Awaiting on You All".
 Harrison is dressed as a priest, all in black, sporting an Old West six-shooter – "a slam at the perceived materialism and violence of the Roman church", Allison writes.

-On the back cover, underneath the second hand-print design, text provides details of the fictitious Jim Keltner Fan Club, information on which was available by sending a "stamped undressed elephant" – for: self-addressed envelope – to a Los Angeles postal address.
-This detail was an affectionate thank-you to the popular drummer (Starr would repeat the gesture on his album later in the year), as well as a light-hearted dig – in its use of "wing" symbols, like those in Wings' logo – at McCartney, who had recently launched a fan club for his new band.
+On the bottom of the back cover is a Los Angeles address where one could find information on the fictitious Jim Keltner Fan Club, a reference to the session drummer Jim Keltner who worked on the album.
+This information was available by sending a "stamped undressed elephant" to the address.